 Russia loses 1,180 soldiers over past day

-Russia has lost 1,180 soldiers killed and wounded and 68 artillery systems over the past day.
+Russia has lost 1,180 soldiers killed and wounded and more than 300 weapons and items of military equipment over the past day.

 Source: General Staff of the Armed Forces of Ukraine on Facebook